joshbegley/nyt-latest/README.md

 `Eli Saslow, a Times writer at large, reflects on visiting relatives who were forced to evacuate, and the little kindnesses everywhere.`\
 https://nytimes.com/2025/01/20/us/wildfires-scarred-los-angeles.html

-**Victor Wembanyama returns to France for first time as NBA star**\
+**Victor Wembanyama returns to France, childhood gym as NBA star**\
-`Victor Wembanyama returned to the French gym where he played as a young boy and teenage pro.
-This time, he's with the Spurs.`\
+`A group of Wembanyama’s former coaches, teammates and trainers greeted him and the Spurs at Palais des Sports Maurice Thorez on Monday.`\
 https://nytimes.com/athletic/6075519/2025/01/20/victor-wembanyama-france-return-nba-spurs/

 **Fan survey: Should the Islanders rebuild?
 What's the first thing they need to fix?
 Faith in Lamoriello?**\